-For new teachers of any type (full-time, adjunct, or GTA), see information relevant to your role to the left below.
-To the right you will find information and resources about specific essentials related to teaching at UCF.
+For new teachers of any type (full-time, adjunct, or GTA), see information relevant to your role to the left below, as well as a playlist of short videos dedicated to specific tasks and policies at UCF.
+To the right you will find information and resources about specific essentials related to working and teaching at UCF.
 Further down the page you will find answers to frequently asked questions about technology, teaching, and professional issues.

 Adjunct faculty are encouraged to attend one of our adjunct events, held near the start of each semester.
 You are also invited to participate in the Academic Orientation sessions focused on teaching and learning.
 Sessions are held in the Classroom 1 Building on the Orlando Campus.